aalemayhu/xdp-playground/README.md

 ## Adding a challenge

 HTML is used for the tasks so that the challenge writer has flexibility to present the challenge.
-To create new challenge you just need to add a file to `public/tasks` which has a `.html` suffix and is listed in the `Challenges` array.
+To create a new challenge you just need to add a file to `public/tasks` which has a `.html` suffix and is listed in the `Challenges` array.
 So your challenge could be in e.g. `public/tasks/7.html` or some other number.
 Please note that using numbers is not a strong requirement, but